Partonetrain/botaniacombat/README.md

 This mod does the following:

 - Adds a Dagger for Elementium and Terrasteel (Manasteel equivalent is Botania's Soulscribe)
+- Adds the Slaughtersaw, a Manasteel weapon for harvesting livestock and usable as a knife (for example, with FarmersDelight)
 - Adds the Soulstaff, a battlestaff version of the Soulscribe
 - Adds a Spear for Elementium and Terrasteel
 - If you are a patron of Vazkii, terrasteel weapons will emit mana beams with a random color from your [Psi CAD colorizer](https://github.com/VazkiiMods/Psi/blob/master/contributors.properties) colors